JohnFunk-Pivotal/CloudBrews-SimpleSpringBoot/README.md

 Spring Boot Initializr is a fast way to generate a skelton applicaiton and all the necessary dependancies for a spring boot appliciaton.
 Visit https://start.spring.io/ and switch into the full version to see the types of applicaitons it can create.

 ## Setup
-Start by making a directory and changing into it
+Start by making a directory in your Google Compute Engine Console and changing into it
 ```
 mkdir springboot
 cd springboot